WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 When 3rd party cookies are enabled, automatic beacon requests only (not beacons sent manually through `reportEvent`) allow credentials (cookies) to be set in headers.
 This was requested by https://github.com/WICG/turtledove/issues/866 in order to help with migration and ARA debugging.
 These requests are subject to CORS and only occur after opt-in by virtue of calling the `setReportEventDataForAutomaticBeacons` API.

 #### Enrollment Requirement
-The reporting destination URL registered by `setReportEventDataForAutomaticBeacons` is required to have its [site](https://html.spec.whatwg.org/multipage/browsers.html#obtain-a-site) (scheme, eTLD+1) attested for Protected Audience API, otherwise the automatic beacon is not allowed to be sent to this reporting destination.
+The reporting destination URL registered by `setReportEventDataForAutomaticBeacons` is required to have its [site](https://html.spec.whatwg.org/multipage/browsers.html#obtain-a-site) (scheme, eTLD+1) attested for Protected Audience API or Attribution Reporting API, otherwise the automatic beacon is not allowed to be sent to this reporting destination.
 Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).

 # Support for Ad Components
 For ad components [rendered in fenced frames](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#4-browsers-render-the-winning-ad), the support for event-level reporting described below is available in Chrome starting M114.